HongButNotY/QuantitativeTradingMiniProject1/README.md

 # This command reads the YAML file and installs all dependencies
 conda env create -f environment.yml

-# This command reads the YAML file and installs all dependencies
-conda env create -f environment.yml
 3. Activate the New Environment
 Once the installation is complete, activate the environment.
 The environment's name is specified inside the environment.yml file.

 conda activate finance1

-# Replace 'finance_env' if your environment has a different name
-conda activate finance_env
 4. Register the Environment as a Jupyter Kernel
 To make this new environment available in Jupyter Notebook or Jupyter Lab, you need to register it as a kernel.
 This allows you to select it from within your notebook.

 # This makes the "Python (Finance Project)" kernel available in Jupyter
 python -m ipykernel install --user --name=finance_env --display-name="Python (Finance Project)"

-# This makes the "Python (Finance Project)" kernel available in Jupyter
-python -m ipykernel install --user --name=finance_env --display-name="Python (Finance Project)" How to Run the Project 🚀
+How to Run the Project 🚀
 Start Jupyter Lab: With the finance_env environment still active, start Jupyter Lab by running: